Patrick Hines: Stage

-On Broadway Hines was a character actor, he made his debut as Friar Pete in the 1957 production of Measure for Measure in a cast which included Norman Lloyd and Ellis Rabb.
+On Broadway Hines was a character actor; he made his debut as Friar Pete in the 1957 production of Measure for Measure in a cast which included Norman Lloyd and Ellis Rabb.
+In 1972, he appeared alongside the original cast of Pippin at the Kennedy Center tryout as the Abbot.
+The monastery sequence, and by extension his role, was cut early into previews and he left the show before it transferred to Broadway.
 He created the role of Orsini-Rosenberg in the original New York production of Amadeus and appeared with Rex Harrison in the 1979 revival of Shaw's Caesar and Cleopatra in the role of Pothinus.
 Other shows include roles in The Iceman Cometh, with Jason Robards Jr., and The Devils.

 Death

 In 1985, Hines died of a heart attack at the age of 55.